Configure Azure services for use with Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-This wizard provides a common configuration experience by using an Azure web app to provide subscription and configuration details.
+This wizard provides a common configuration experience by using an Azure AD web app registration to provide subscription and configuration details and authenticate communications with Azure AD.
 The web app replaces entering this same information each time you set up a new Configuration Manager component or service with Azure.

-The following Azure services are configured using the Configure Azure Services wizard:
+The following Azure services can be configured using the Azure Services wizard:

 - Cloud Management